Condorcet method: Comparison with instant runoff and first-past-the-post (plurality)

-One claim of some instant-runoff voting (IRV) proponents is that if a voter's first choice does not win, then their vote will transfer to their second choice; if their second choice does not win, their vote will transfer to their third choice, etc. In practice, it is not true for every voter with IRV.
+One claim of some instant-runoff voting (IRV) proponents is that if a voter's first choice does not win, then their vote will transfer to their second choice; if their second choice does not win, their vote will transfer to their third choice, etc. In practice, it is not true for every voter with IRV and is never true for voters whose first choice loses in the IRV final round.
+Most often, this makes no difference in the outcome of the IRV election, but in the case that IRV does not elect the Condorcet Winner, then this does make a difference.

 If someone voted for a strong candidate, and their 2nd and 3rd choices are eliminated before their first choice is eliminated, IRV transfers their vote to their 4th choice candidate, not their 2nd choice.
 Condorcet voting takes all rankings into account simultaneously, but at the expense of violating the later-no-harm criterion and the later-no-help criterion.
 With IRV, indicating a second choice will never affect your first choice.
-With Condorcet voting, it is possible that indicating a second choice will cause your first choice to lose.
+With Condorcet voting, it is possible that indicating a second choice will cause your first choice to lose, however this happens only when there is a cycle.

 Plurality voting is simple, and theoretically provides incentives for voters to compromise for centrist candidates rather than throw away their votes on candidates who cannot win.
 Opponents to plurality voting point out that voters often vote for the lesser of evils because they heard on the news that those two are the only two with a chance of winning, not necessarily because those two are the two natural compromises.
 This gives the media significant election powers.
 And if voters do compromise according to the media, the post election counts will prove the media right for next time.
 Condorcet runs each candidate against the other head to head, so that voters elect the candidate who would win the most sincere runoffs, instead of the one they thought they had to vote for.

 There are circumstances, as in the examples above, when both instant-runoff voting and the "first-past-the-post" plurality system will fail to pick the Condorcet winner.
 (In fact, FPTP can elect the Condorcet loser and IRV can elect the second-worst candidate, who would lose to every candidate except the Condorcet loser.)
 In cases where there is a Condorcet Winner, and where IRV does not choose it, a majority would by definition prefer the Condorcet Winner to the IRV winner.
 Proponents of the Condorcet criterion see it as a principal issue in selecting an electoral system.
 They see the Condorcet criterion as a natural extension of majority rule.
 Condorcet methods tend to encourage the selection of centrist candidates who appeal to the median voter.
 Here is an example that is designed to support IRV at the expense of Condorcet: